GOTAM672/cli-news/README.md

 # cli-news

-It is Command Line Interface tools, which is use to read top headlines of perticular country. <br> You can read the top headlines by just executing one command.
+It is Command Line Interface tools, which is use to read top headlines of a listed country. <br> You can read the top headlines by just executing one simple command.